thejackshelton/rolldown-mdx/README.md

 import { createMDXComponent } from 'rolldown-mdx';
 import * as React from 'react';

-// Easy component creation - just pass the result and framework const Component = createMDXComponent(result, React);
+// Easy component creation - just pass the result and your framework's module const Component = createMDXComponent(result, React);

-// Framework is auto-detected from the import!
+// Framework is detected from the bundler result!
 ```

 ### Typed for Your Framework